GAAMA: Graph Augmented Associative Memory for Agents: Results

-\textbf{Multi-hop (Cat1):} GAAMA achieves 72.2\%, a +4.7~pp improvement over RAG (67.5\%) and +10.5~pp over HippoRAG (61.7\%).
-The improvement is driven by GAAMA's LTM construction: derived facts distill multi-step information into retrievable atomic units, and reflections synthesize cross-session patterns, both of which enable the answer-generation LLM to resolve multi-hop queries.
-Concept-mediated graph connections provide additional cross-session linking that complements embedding similarity.
+\paragraph{Analysis by category.} \textbf{Multi-hop (Cat1):} GAAMA achieves 72.4\%, a +4.9~pp improvement over RAG (67.5\%) and +10.7~pp over HippoRAG (61.7\%).
+The improvement is driven by GAAMA's LTM construction: derived facts distill multi-step information into retrievable atomic units, and reflections synthesize cross-session patterns, enabling the answer-generation LLM to resolve multi-hop queries from directly retrieved content rather than piecing together raw conversation fragments.

-\textbf{Temporal (Cat2):} GAAMA leads at 71.9\%, a dramatic +12.9~pp improvement over RAG (59.0\%).
-Note that conversation timestamps are supplied to all methods including RAG, so the improvement is not due to timestamp availability.
-Rather, GAAMA's LTM construction derives atomic facts that resolve vague temporal references (e.g., ``last week'' $\to$ a specific date) and synthesizes reflections that consolidate temporal patterns.
-Additionally, the NEXT edge chain preserves episode ordering, enabling the answer-generation LLM to reason about temporal sequences from the structured context.
+\textbf{Temporal (Cat2):} GAAMA leads at 75.1\%, a dramatic +16.1~pp improvement over RAG (59.0\%).
+Conversation timestamps are supplied to all methods including RAG, so the improvement is not due to timestamp availability.
+Rather, GAAMA's fact extraction resolves vague temporal references (e.g., ``last week'' $\to$ a specific date) and NEXT edge chains preserve episode ordering, enabling temporal sequence reasoning.

-\textbf{Open Domain (Cat3):} GAAMA achieves 49.3\%, the highest across all systems (+4.7~pp over RAG at 44.6\%).
-Open-domain questions require integrating conversation context with broader reasoning; concept-mediated PPR traversal helps surface structurally connected facts that embedding similarity alone would miss.
+\textbf{Open Domain (Cat3):} GAAMA achieves 47.3\% (+2.7~pp over RAG at 44.6\%).
+Concept-mediated PPR traversal surfaces structurally connected facts that embedding similarity alone would miss.
 The relatively lower absolute scores across all systems reflect the inherent difficulty of these questions.